 Any surgery will always carry a small amount of risk; plastic surgery, while very safe, is still a real medical procedure.
 Your overall health will be taken into account when having even a relatively small surgery.
 A surgeon like Kirk A. Churukian, MD will factor in any pre-existing conditions when planning for the surgery.
 Your baseline health condition may also impact your post-surgery care as well as your recovery time.

 Your Financial Obligation

 Some plastic surgery may be covered by insurance, while most purely cosmetic procedures will not.
-Although you may feel that the benefits of the surgery you want are worth more than money, the fact is that most people do have to consider cost.
+Although you may feel that the benefits of the surgery you want are worth more than the money, the fact is that most people do have to consider the cost.
 There is no need to be embarrassed about openly raising the question of money with your doctor.
 Obviously, a surgical procedure is not the time to cut corners on price; however, you are justified in wanting to know what kind of expenses you should expect.

 Your Level of Comfort with the Process

 At the office of Kirk A. Churukian, MD, we understand that many people have significant anxiety when considering surgery.
 First of all, you should rest assured that a plastic surgeon in San Jose, CA is required to always observe the highest standards of patient safety.
 Proper anesthesia and adequate pain control in surgery and during your recovery period are topics the surgical staff will be happy to discuss with you in detail.
 Frankly communicating any worries you have can help your surgeon tailor your treatment and hopefully calm your fears.

 There are many people who have gotten some sort of plastic surgery in their lifetime, whether to correct a birth defect or some physical abnormality, to remove excess skin after weight loss or for a simple facelift or breast augmentation.
 If you are thinking of getting plastic surgery, there are some dos and don’ts for you to consider.